Columbia River: Pollution

 Timber industry activity further contaminates river water, for example in the increased sediment runoff that results from clearcuts.
 The Northwest Forest Plan, a piece of federal legislation from 1994, mandated that timber companies consider the environmental impacts of their practices on rivers like the Columbia.

-On July 1, 2003, Christopher Swain of Portland, Oregon, became the first person to swim the Columbia River's entire length, to raise public awareness about the river's environmental health.
+On July 1, 2003, Christopher Swain became the first person to swim the Columbia River's entire length, to raise public awareness about the river's environmental health.